-Kwyjibo is an experiment in real-time OCR, computer vision and machine learning using the game of Scrabble.
+Kwyjibo is an experiment in real-time OCR and computer vision.

 - Board Detection

 Extract the board's pixel region and then rectify using a quadrilateral transformation

 Find tiles by filtering out non-tile colour pixels

 Extract tile pixel regions with blob detection

 Apply the Tile Colour Threshold to the Tile Extraction to mask out unwanted pixels